Worksheet Week 3

 Calculations with Matrices

-As indicated on Moodle, we will start working with matrices next week.
+We will start working with matrices next week.
 To familiarise yourself with these and to get a better overview how to work with them, please work through the following exercises.
 Feel free to consult the “Introduction to Matrices” Section for this.

 First, answer these questions: